-WhatsApp Note: If you are messaging via WhatsApp, you only need your name and prefix during our first encounter, being it is a thread, not an email, and your information will always be there for me to scroll back up and see.
+Note: If you are messaging via Google Phone Text or WhatsApp, you only need your name and prefix during our first encounter, being it is a thread, not an email, and your information will always be there for me to scroll back up and see.
 But, in an email your information is lost and must be rewritten each time.